ctrlmaniac/php-docker/README.md

 ## Project Structure

-Put all public content into the `/www/html` folder
+Put all public content into the `/www/html` folder.

+Put all private content into the `/www` folder.

 ## Docker